simonsolnes/webcache/README.md

 # webcache
 Cache webpages when you are testing your web scrapers.

+## Putting it in your project
-Add this to your project with :
+Add this to your project with:

 `$ git submodule add https://github.com/simonsolnes/webcache webcache`

 and

-## Quick Intro

 ```python3
 from webcache import WebCache
 ```

+## Quick Intro

 To download a webpage:
 ```python